 The conclusion summarizes everything that has been said and brings us back to the thesis.
 Thus, at the beginning of an argument we show our direction, then move towards it with explanation and evidence, and finally inform where we have come.
 If you leave the listener without a conclusion, they may interpret your evidence in their own way.
 Remind them exactly how the data proves your thesis, even if it seems obvious.

-At the end of this article, I will remind you that communication skills can help you solve real-world problems through speech.
 There are several other principles that go into the tools of argumentation.
-I will tell you about them in the next texts!
+We will tell you about them in the next texts!